Texas Veterinary Medical Foundation Gifts Texas A&M VET With $50,000

 “This gift is particularly meaningful, because it is from veterinarians who share and value our mission.
 It says that the veterinary medical community values what we do,” he said.

-Dr. Jayton Bailey ‘09, ‘11 (MS) ‘15 (DVM), a TVMF board trustee, became acquainted with the VET as a Doctor of Veterinary Medicine student at the Texas A&M School of Veterinary Medicine & Biomedical Sciences.
+Dr. Jayton Bailey ‘09, ‘11 (MS) ‘15 (DVM), a TVMF board trustee, became acquainted with the VET as a Doctor of Veterinary Medicine student at the Texas A&M College of Veterinary Medicine & Biomedical Sciences.
 Bailey said his clinical rotation with the VET as a student prepared him to serve animals and human beings affected by disasters.

 In March 2022, Bailey’s experience with the VET became vital to his community when wildfires struck his hometown of Eastland.